ryanpdwyer/react-eleventy/fys-23-01-ais.md

 medium -- poem, song, etc...) describing a recent fictional event that occurred at Mount Union.
 Make sure the article includes a good title.

-**Goals:** The goal is for you and your partner to come up with the most creative possible fictional event and make the AI write the most entertaining and funny, article (or poem, song, etc) possible about it.
-This will also be an opportunity to learn more about what the AI is good and bad at.
+**Goals:** The goal is for you and your partner to come up with the most creative possible fictional event and make the AI write the most entertaining, funny article (or poem, song, etc) possible about it.
+This will also help you learn more about what the AI is good and bad at.

 **Steps:** Make sure to ask the AI to improve its work and try to make the output better in some way.
 Some ideas: